Four Practices & Rituals for Better Time Off

 Regularly practicing gratitude helps you look for things to be grateful for throughout the day, how wonderful is that?

-Whether you celebrate holidays or not, these practices and rituals can help you navigate time away with presence and ease.
+A little bit of planning, and some intentional rituals, can help you navigate time away with presence and ease.
 Go ahead, set yourself up for mindful time away! (and remember to download our vacation wind down resource)

 Want a nudge to be more mindful?
 Grab the Mindful in 5 Phone Wallpaper!